ZineeraZin/python-practice/README.md

 Practiced using Python Lists, Dictionaries, Sets, and Conditional Statements through simple coding exercises.
 ## 🎯 Purpose

+# Python Assignment 3 – Loops and Functions

+This assignment focuses on Python loops, control statements, and functions.

+## Topics Covered
+- While Loop
+- For Loop
+- `break`, `continue`, and `else`
+- `range()`
+- Functions
+- User Input
+- Random Number Generation

+## Programs Included
+1. **Number Guessing Game** – Uses a while loop and control statements.
+2. **Multiplication Table Generator** – Uses a for loop and range().
+3. **BMI Calculator** – Uses a function to calculate BMI.

+## Tools Used
+- Python
+- Jupyter Notebook

+## Learning Outcome
+Practiced using loops, control statements, functions, user input, and basic problem-solving in Python.

 The purpose of this repository is to document my Python learning journey and build practical skills for a career in Data Analytics.

 ## 👩‍💻 Author